Cat Parasites: Diagnosing & Treating Common Parasites In Cats

 Ringworm

-Ringworm, despite sounding like a writhing parasite, is actually a fungal infection and not a worm at all.
-“It usually causes bald spots most commonly on the ears, feet or tail but can be anywhere on the body,” says Navratik.
+Ringworm, despite sounding like a parasite that grows under the skin, is actually a fungal infection and not a worm at all.
+The most common areas to find the fungal infection on cats are on the ears, feet, and tail, but it can be located anywhere on their body.

 Cheyletiella

 Cheyletiella, known as walking dandruff, typically looks like a cat with really bad dandruff.
-Your cat will usually be a bit itchy.
-“It is actually a mite that is walking along the coat and sometimes you can see it move,” explains Navratik.
-Most of the time it will have to be identified under the microscope.
+Your cat will usually be a bit itchy and it can be misdiagnosed as an allergy or dry skin if not verified by a veterinarian.

-How to treat flea, ticks & ear mites in cats
+How to treat fleas, ticks & ear mites in cats

 How to treat ringworm in cats